clearchecklist/clear_checklist/README.md

 # PURPOSE OF THIS REPO
 We hope that this checklist will stimulate a discussion of the proposed items.
 We encourage the community to provide us with their views about how this checklist can be improved in the future.
 # HOW TO USE THIS REPOSITORY?
--Under the "Discussions", create a new discussion referring to item with number
+-Under the "Discussions", create a new discussion.
+-Then, select category "General"
+-Then, enter title for the number of item (e.g., item#1 or item#41 as appear in the publication) that you want to discuss.